Nonlinear optical charge state switching and pumping to a diamond NV center dark state

-A quantitative study of the influence of the IR field on NV charge state is shown in Fig.\ \ref{fig3}a, which plots the dependence of NV$^0$ and NV$^-$ PL on intracavity IR photon number ($N_\text{IR}$).
-This data was compiled by varying the field's power and detuning from resonance, allowing $N_\text{IR}$ to vary between $ \sim 1$ and $10^6$.
-The predicted single photon field intensity is $\sim5\times10^{2}\,\text{W\,cm}^{-2}$ and $\sim3\times10^{2}\,\text{W\,cm}^{-2}$ for the $966\,\text{nm}$ and $1524\,\text{nm}$ modes, respectively (see Supplementary Information).
+A quantitative study of the influence of the IR field on NV charge state is shown in Fig.\,\ref{fig3}\,(a), which plots the dependence of NV$^0$ and NV$^-$ PL on intracavity IR photon number ($N_\text{IR}$).
+This data was compiled by varying the IR field's power and detuning from resonance, allowing $N_\text{IR}$ to vary between $ \sim 1$ and $10^6$.
+The predicted single photon field intensity is $\sim4\times10^{2}\,\text{W\,cm}^{-2}$ and $\sim1\times10^{2}\,\text{W\,cm}^{-2}$ for the $966\,\text{nm}$ and $1524\,\text{nm}$ modes, respectively (see Supplemental Material, Sec. \Romannum{3}).
 Emission from each charge state was measured by filtering the microscope PL in spectral regions F1 (NV$^0$) and F2 (NV$^-$), corrected for background PL, and normalized by the signal with no IR field.
-Figure \ref{fig3}a shows that NV$^0$ and NV$^-$ emission varies non-monotonically with $N_\text{IR}$ and respond similarly to IR fields at 966\,nm and 1524\,nm wavelengths, suggesting that a common mechanism underlies the charge state dynamics at both wavelengths.
-The observed behavior can be divided into three regions shown in Fig.\ \ref{fig3}a.
+Figure\,\ref{fig3}\,(a) shows that NV$^0$ and NV$^-$ emission varies non-monotonically with $N_\text{IR}$ and respond qualitatively similar to IR fields at 966\,nm and 1524\,nm wavelengths, suggesting that a somewhat common mechanism underlies the charge state dynamics at both wavelengths.
+The observed behavior can be divided into three regions shown in Fig.\,\ref{fig3}\,(a).
 For low $N_\text{IR}$, NV$^0$ PL decreases and NV$^-$ PL increases.
 For larger $N_\text{IR}$, this trend reverses.
 Finally, at high $N_\text{IR}$, PL from both charge states is quenched.
-Varying green laser powers $P_\text{G} = $ 0.4 mW, 1.3 mW, and 4.6 mW, does not qualitatively affect this behavior.
+Varying green laser power $P_\text{G} = $[0.4, 1.3, 4.6]\,mW, affects IR field driven NV ionization at low $N_\text{IR}$, but has no effect at high $N_\text{IR}$, as two IR photon pumping to $^4{A}_2$ dominates over all other dynamics.
+Note that we did not observe any NV emission in absence of the green laser, as has been observed from multiphoton excitation of nanodiamonds\,\cite{Ji2018PRB}.